redgeneLauren/HTMLcourse-sample/Content/EdittedQuestionsBasicPageStructures.q.md

 - It represents the `header` element.

 /// type=SS, answer=[1]

-On line 6, what does the `<body>` element do?
+On line 6, what does the `<body>` tag do?

-- It specifies the actual content to display in the web page.
+- It specifies the content to display in the web page.

 - It sets the title of the web page.